 - How “red” are the tomatoes?

 The brighter the hue of the red, the higher the score.
-The less red (or more orange/yellow shades) they are, the lower the score.
+The less red (or more orange/yellow shades), the lower the score.

 In looking at the Uniformity of the Size of Tomatoes, I asked: